Ab2021/infra/README.md

 ## 🌟 Overview

 The Advanced SQL Agent System is a sophisticated AI-powered platform that converts natural language queries into optimized SQL with intelligent visualizations.
-Built on a multi-agent architecture using LangGraph, it provides enterprise-grade features including memory-driven learning, real-time streaming dashboards, and automated chart recommendations.
+Built with a streamlined multi-agent architecture, it provides enterprise-grade features including enhanced in-memory processing, FAISS vector search, and automated chart recommendations.

 ### ✨ Key Features